top of page

 an Unaffiliated Jewish Community serving the Tri-city area of Prescott, Prescott Valley, and Chino Valley & surrounding areas.

-Kabbalat Shabbat zoom 4 pm MST during Daylight Savings Time every Friday eve unless otherwise noted here! please email ansheitorah@gmail.com to request link.
+Kabbalat Shabbat zoom 5 pm MST every Friday eve unless otherwise noted here! please email ansheitorah@gmail.com to request link.

 Parashah summary below at end.